-This is a recipe that is all about pulling things together not so much in cooking.
+My homemade granola recipe is so easy, more about pulling things together not so much in cooking.

 Start by whisking the egg white till nice and frothy in a big bowl.
 Now add in all the other ingredients (apart from the dried fruit) and stir well.